West Bromwich West (UK Parliament constituency): Political history

 The seat was held by either the Labour Party or one of its members as the Speaker of the House of Commons from its creation until December 2019.

 From 1974 until 2000, this was the constituency of Betty Boothroyd, who was first elected for the former West Bromwich in its by-election in 1973 and became the first woman to be Speaker of the House of Commons in 1992.
 She retired as Speaker in 2000.
 The ensuing by-election was won by the Labour Co-operative candidate Adrian Bailey, who held the seat until 2019.
 Shaun Bailey, the Conservative Party candidate in the 2019 general election, took the seat from Labour with a 50.5% vote share on an 11.7% swing.
 He became the first-ever Conservative member for the constituency.

-At local level, Labour hold most of the wards of the constituency.
-From 2008 until 2012, they were followed by the controversial British National Party, who had four councillors, ahead of the Conservatives with three.
-This came after a fairly strong BNP showing in the 2005 general election, when they received nearly 10% of the vote.
+At local level, Labour held most of the wards of the constituency.
+From 2008 until 2012, it was followed by the controversial British National Party, which had four councillors, ahead of the Conservatives with three.
+This came after a fairly strong BNP showing in the 2005 general election, when it received nearly 10% of the vote.